Wanda Beach murders: Investigation

-When the scene was examined, Schmidt was found lying on her right side with her left leg bent.
+When the murder scene was examined, Schmidt was found lying on her right side with her left leg bent.
 Sharrock was face down, her head against the sole of Schmidt's left foot.
 Both had scratch marks on their faces.
-From a 34 metre (37 yard) long drag mark leading to the scene, police determined that Sharrock had fled, possibly while Schmidt was dying, only to have been caught, incapacitated, and dragged back to the body of her friend.
+From a 34 metre (37 yard) long drag mark leading to the scene, police determined that Sharrock had fled, possibly while Schmidt was dying, only to have been caught, incapacitated and dragged back to the body of her friend.
 An intensive search was undertaken to find the murder weapons, a long knife and some sort of blunt instrument, but they were never found.
 Tonnes of sand from around the murder scene were sifted through and various items were found, including a blood-stained knife blade, but police were unable to link it to the murders.

 The autopsy for Sharrock found a BAC of 0.015, but alcohol was not found in Schmidt's autopsy.
-It was also discovered that Sharrock had consumed food (cabbage and celery – i.e. possibly a Chiko Roll) that was different from the rest of the party; it is suspected this occurred while she was alone.
+It was also discovered that Sharrock had consumed food (cabbage and celery – i.e., possibly a Chiko Roll) that was different from the rest of the party; it is suspected this occurred while she was alone.
 Sharrock's skull had been fractured by a blow to the back of the head and she had been stabbed fourteen times.
 Schmidt's throat had been deeply slashed and she had been stabbed six times.
 Their underwear had been cut, and attempts had been made to rape both girls.
 Semen was found on both girls but the autopsy showed that their hymens were intact.
 Schmidt's brother Hans had viewed photos of her body and said, "She'd been stabbed twenty-five to thirty times.
 She'd almost been decapitated because her throat had been cut so viciously."